staxtechnologies/etyma_privacy_and_policies/privacy_and_policies.md

 - __Account__ means a unique account created for You to access our Service or parts of our Service.
 - __Affiliate__ means an entity that controls, is controlled by, or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- __Application__ refers to Etyma, the software program provided by the Company.
+- __Application__ refers to STAX Technologies, the software program provided by the Company.